 Hiking is probably the most popular activity in Acadia National Park.
 There are numerous hiking trails throughout the park, ranging from easy to strenuous.
 We did a couple of relatively easy hikes with great views

 I used a couple of websites to find the hikes I wanted to do.
 So if you are thinking about hiking and not sure which one to do, check them out:

 Biking in Acadia National Park

 Biking is another popular thing to do in Acadia.
 We rented a bike from Bar Harbor (there are a couple of bike rental shops).
 The bike shops give you a map and tells you the different routes.
 We have biked the harder routes before and they were pretty tough, with a lot of up hills.
 The easier loop we did around Jordan Pond took about 2 hours and it was relatively flat with a few uphill rides going counter clockwise.

 About an hour from the park, there is a famous light house called Bass Harbor Lighthouse.
 A lot of people drive here to enjoy the sunset.
 It’s also located really close to the restaurant Thurston mentioned above.
 However, you should aim to get here at least an hour before sunset because parking is crazy.

 *image source: http://www.thegreatestroadtrip.com

-Another great spot to watch the sunset is from the top of Cadillac Mountain.
+Another great spot to watch the sunset in Acadia National Park is from the top of Cadillac Mountain.
 You can either hike up or drive up.
 We drove up and found parking quite easily since we went 30 minutes before sunset.
 The view was truly breathtaking.